What paid family and sick leave does California require in 2026?

 Long Beach, Santa Monica, and unincorporated LA County run their own rules for specific industries (hotels, fast food).
 Sacramento, San Jose, and the broader Bay Area cities do not, state law applies.

 Most California employers with multi-city workforces administer PSL as a tiered policy by work location, not a single national policy.
 The cleanest implementation is to set the company default at the most-generous combination across all locations you hire in.
+If you engage contractors alongside employees, California's AB5 worker classification rules determine which individuals are entitled to these protections.
+For how neighbouring states handle paid leave, see Arizona paid family and sick leave.

-Teamed becomes your legal employer of record in California for a flat $599 per employee per month.
+Teamed becomes your legal employer of record in California for a flat from $599 per employee per month.

 You hire the person.
 We run the full leave stack: PSL accrual with city overlays, PFL claim handling with EDD, CFRA tracking at the 5-employee threshold, PDL administration with the mandatory health continuation, and the PDL-then-CFRA pregnancy sequence.